JudahGoldstein/JudahGoldstein/README.md

-I'm a first year Comp-Sec student at York University
+I'm a second year Comp-Sec student at York University
 Working on building up this GitHub to something I can be a bit more proud of
 ---
 **What I'm currently learning on my own time (not at university):**